google/WebFundamentals/src/site/_en/fundamentals/tools/test/mobilenetwork.markdown

 ---
 layout: article
 title: "Test Against Mobile Network Conditions"
 description: "It’s easy to overlook the network conditions your users will face on mobile.
-Use tools to emulate different network conditions and your users will thank you."
+Use tools to emulate different network conditions, fix up any load time issues and your users will thank you."
 introduction: "It’s easy to overlook the network conditions your users will face on mobile.
-Use tools to emulate different network conditions and your users will thank you."
+Use tools to emulate different network conditions, fix up any load time issues and your users will thank you."
 article:
   written_on: 2014-09-25
   updated_on: 2014-09-25